Classic Pesto alla Genovese

 Instructions

-• Add the toasted pine nuts, garlic, and Parmesan to the food processor and blitz until fine.
+• Add the toasted pistachios, garlic, and Parmesan to the food processor and blitz until fine.

-2 tablespoons pine nuts, lightly toasted, 1 clove garlic, 1 ounce Parmesan
+2 tablespoons pistachios, lightly toasted, 1 clove garlic, 1 ounce Parmesan

 • Add the basil, olive oil, and salt and process, scraping down as needed until all of the leaves have been chopped into a puree.
 You may need to add more olive oil to get it to your desired consistency.